|

 APEP:

-Egyptian myth name of the personification of evil, seen as a giant
+slither."
+In mythology, Apep is the personification of evil, seen as a giant

 snake, serpent or dragon.
 Known as the Serpent of the Nile or Evil

 Lizard, he was an enemy of the sun god.
-Meaning of the name is

 -

-Greek form of Egyptian Apep, possibly meaning
+(Άποφις): Greek form of Egyptian Apep, possibly meaning

 -